anionDev/gryLibraryReference/ReadMe.md

+# GRYLibraryReference

-This repository contains the reference of the [GRYLibrary](https://github.com/anionDev/gryLibrary).
-If you are here you are probably looking for [the class reference](https://aniondev.github.io/gryLibraryReference/Reference/api/GRYLibrary.html) or [additional information](https://aniondev.github.io/gryLibraryReference/Reference/index.html).
+This repository contains the reference for the [GRYLibrary](https://github.com/anionDev/GRYLibrary).
+If you are here you are probably looking for the hosted [reference](https://aniondev.github.io/GRYLibraryReference/).